What Are Consumer Goods?

 As the unique features of the handbag are not comparable with any other handbag on offer in the market.
 The handbag has unique designs that the other handbag brands cannot provide.

-Hence, when a consumer likes that particular design from Gucci, then it will not switch loyalties.
+Hence, when a consumer likes that particular design from Gucci, then they will not switch loyalties.

-On the flip side, convenient goods such as bread, butter, basic mobile phones are almost indistinguishable.
+On the flip side, convenient goods such as bread, butter, and basic mobile phones are almost indistinguishable.

 4. Laptops